ArashAh/version_control_workshop/part-4.md

     git pull
     ```

-23. **Update and commit to main:**
+18. **Update and commit to main:**
-    - Open `demo.txt` and add: “Input 4 to main by admin, to be ignored by collaborator before a pull request”
+    - Open `demo.txt` and add: “Input 6 to main by admin, to be ignored by collaborator before a pull request.
+If you don't resolve you conflict, other might.”
     - Add and commit:
     ```bash
     git add .
-    git commit -m "commit 4 to main by admin"
+    git commit -m "commit 6 to main by admin"
     ```
-24. **Push Changes to Remote:**
+19. **Push Changes to Remote:**
     ```bash
     git push
     ```